dmcginley/blog_django_bootstrap5_project4/README.md

 &nbsp;

-* "As an unregistered user, I want to be able to see people's profiles so that I as see their other comments if I find the user's content to be of interest."
+* "As an unregistered user, I want to be able to see people's profiles so that I can see their other comments if I find the user's content to be of interest."

 	Acceptance criteria: